jenscotch/portfolio-website/README.md

 https://jenscotch.github.io/portfolio-website/

 # Objective:
 To build a sweet little starter website that uses HTML, CSS.
-Inside, you can find links to all of my projects.
+Inside, you can find links to all of my projects' Github Repositories.